aws-solutions-library-samples/guidance-for-carbon-data-lake-on-aws/DEPLOYMENT.md

 ### Ingesting data into CarbonLake

-To ingest data into CarbonLake you can use various inputs to get data into the CarbonLake Landing Zone S3 bucket.
+To ingest data into CarbonLake you can use various inputs to get data into the CarbonLake landing zone S3 bucket.
 This bucket can be found via AWS Console or AWS CLI under the name `bucketName`.
 It can also be accessed as a public readonly stack output via props `stackOutputName`.
 There are several methods for bringing data into an S3 bucket to start an event-driven pipeline.
 This article is a helpful resource as you explore options.
 Once your data is in S3 it will kick off the pipeline and the data quality check will begin.

 ### Integrating CarbonLake data outputs